-Our first two concerts are held at the Hammer Theatre Center, 101 Paseo De San Antonio in downtown San Jose.
+Our first concert will be held at the Hammer Theatre Center, 101 Paseo De San Antonio in downtown San Jose.
 The closest parking is at the Second & San Carlos Street garage at 280 South Second Street (at the corner of San Carlos).
 Enter the garage from either South Second Street or South Third Street.
 Parking is $5.00 after 6:00pm.

 Our concerts begin at 7:30PM, and you may enter up to an hour before the concert begins.
 Concerts generally last 90-110 minutes, including intermission.
 Our Sunday afternoon concerts begin at 3:00PM.

 How do I get a ticket and can I reserve a seat?

 Tickets to all concerts are available on the Mission Chamber Orchestra website, www.missionchamber.org.
 Reserved seats are available only at the Hammer Theatre Center and the De Anza Visual and Performing Arts Center; other venues offer general seating.
 We apologize, but we do not have a way for you to order by phone.
 Tickets are also available at the door starting one hour prior to the concert.
 Seats cannot be reserved, so please arrive a little early if there is a particular section you’d like to sit in.
 If you arrive after the concert begins, we will ask you to wait in the lobby until the end of the first piece (or movement, if the first piece has several movements.)

 May I record the music during the performance?

 The orchestra hires an audio engineer to record all performances.
 Sometimes a videographer is also hired.
 These two people are the only ones authorized to record MCO performances.
 Audience members find people using phones and cameras distracting, and sometimes soloists have specific statements in their contracts regarding recordings, so please do not photograph or try to record during the performance.